 For kindergarten through fifth grade, science is organized into grade levels and included as a free bonus because it does not correlate to all state standards.For sixth grade through high school, the science curriculum is organized into courses which do correlate to state standards.

 This page provides detailed information about:

 Time4Learning has been refined through years of feedback from educators, parents, and students.
-It has a low monthly price, requires no contracts and offers a 14 day money-back guarantee.
+It has a low monthly price, offers a 14-day money-back guarantee and you can stop, start, or pause anytime.
 Get started today.

 Science Curriculum Overview

 Time4Learning offers an interactive online science curriculum as part of its online education program.
 The materials are presented using a combination of multimedia lessons, instructional videos, printable worksheets, quizzes, tests and both online and offline projects.
 An automated, student-paced system teaches the lessons, reinforces concepts, tracks progress, and keeps printable reports that can be turned into student transcripts or included with homeschool portfolios.

 Time4Learning can be used with a broad array of student types, learning styles, and homeschooling methods.
 The majority of the families using Time4Learning are homeschoolers.
 Some use it as their primary curriculum, while others use it to supplement or as part of an eclectic approach.

 Elementary science is available from kindergarten to fifth grade and is organized by grade level.
 Although the materials are extensive, at the K-5 grade levels, science is included as an added bonus.
 It does not correlate to all state standards and is not animated.

 - Kindergarten science – Students are introduced to science concepts that build upon what they already know.
 Physical Science will show how to describe objects and sort them by their physical properties.
 Life Science will teach students to observe and investigate plants and animals.
 View the kindergarten science lesson plans to learn more.